Dave-team/Knowledge-base/Business-Intelligence/BI principles.md

 - Reactive: Stakeholder: ‘Please give me data on X’.
 Me: Okay – here it is.
 End of discussion.
 This is extremely entry level
 - Good analyst: Stakeholder: ‘Please give me data on X.’ Me: ‘What do you want to get out of the data?
 Is it to help guiding a decision?
 Why are you looking at this specifically?
 Them: For reason X,Y,Z. Me: Okay so you want to know whether X?
 Stakeholder confirms.
 Me: okay, there are some other things you might want to consider and previously we’ve seen this.
 Them: okay, can you show?
 Me: yes.
 Then get back and agree on some additional analysis required to solve the problem at hand.

+## BI monthly sessions
+- Review dashboard
+- Review roadmap
+- Good / Better next time
+- Review content validator

 ## Roadmap
+- Meet people who might have something, even if we don’t know specifically yet.
+The goal is to keep the relationship warm and to make sure people feel heard
+- Meet with Tech after the roadmap is completed as things will have implications on their team
+- Be wary of putting too much on our plates

+### Yearly roadmap planning
+**Process**
+- Create an initial list of projects from the business's / team's roadmap
+- Meet Heads of Teams for 30 minutes - see agenda email below.
+- Keep in mind:
+  - Understand in enough detail what needs to happen - ask for context when you’re not sure what things are/mean.
+Try to relate what needs to happen to the entire BI picture.
+If we integrate new data, do we need to get it into attribution too?
+Are there specific items of the project more important than others?
+  - Challenge on importance - how this relate to the business’s strategic pillars for the year?
+Does it become more important over time?
+Is it worth the effort?
+  - Understand how far in the process they are as to what needs to happen.
+Are there any things they need to think about from a data perspective they may not have thought about yet?
+Do we agree that their approach is a good one or can we make things easier?
+  - Get an idea of timeline on when things might kick off
+- Take notes in a doc.
+  - What is it?
+  - Why is it important?
+  - What needs to happen?
+  - When does it need to happen?
+- Ask for a copy of the team’s roadmap for reference and to inform own roadmap
+- Plot them down on an excel BI roadmap by quarter
+- Once the draft roadmap is ready, email it back to each stakeholder (for their team) to see if it works for them
+- Share it to BI, more broadly, put it in Notion, and start making tickets
+- Check in with stakeholders ~Quarterly (dependent on amount of tasks and what's upcoming) to keep the roadmap up to date

+**Common projects**
+- Integrations of new tools
+- New features on the website and working with tech to ensure the right fields are available for ETL and impactful reporting
+- More advanced analytics
+- Support in automation of reports
+- Support in testing (e.g. A/B tests)
+- If teams plan new campaigns, understand how they will be testing the performance of these
+- If new things are being developed (e.g. NPD) - will that change anything in our reporting structure?
+- If we want to use e.g. a new agency, we’ll likely have to support getting them the required data

 ### Quarterly revision
 - Always revise what has been done previous quarter first
 - Go through the planned roadmap as per the beginning of the year